mtask/mtask.github.io/_posts/2020-12-22-raspberrypi-and-ruuvitag-part-two.md

 I continue with the Flask based API concept, but now it can be used as a data source for [Grafana](https://grafana.com/).
 I made a small app which I unimaginatively named as [RuuviPi](https://github.com/mtask/RuuviPi).
 This provides an API which from Grafana can pull Ruuvi tag data and visualize it.

-There really is not any Rapsberry Pi specific in this, so technically you can use any Linux distribution and hardware, but I have tested everything with Raspberry Pi model 3 and its integrated Bluetooth adapter.
+There really is not anything Rapsberry Pi specific in this, so technically you can use any Linux distribution and hardware, but I have tested everything with Raspberry Pi model 3 and its integrated Bluetooth adapter.

 The end goal is to deploy the RuuviPi API as systemd service and visualize some Ruuvi data in Grafana.